Strong Numerical Methods of Orders 2.0, 2.5, and 3.0 for Ito Stochastic Differential Equations Based on the Unified Stochastic Taylor Expansions and Multiple Fourier-Legendre Series: Explicit One-Step Strong Numerical Schemes of Orders 2.0, 2.5, and 3.0 Based on the Unified Taylor--Ito expansion

-Note that if we exclude ${\bf u}_{p+1,p}+{\bf v}_{p+1,p}$ from the right-hand side of (\ref{4.45}), then we have an explicit one-step strong numerical scheme of order 2.0.
-The right-hand side of (\ref{4.45}) but without the value ${\bf v}_{p+1,p}$ define an explicit one-step strong numerical scheme of order 2.5.
+Note that if we exclude ${\bf u}_{p+1,p}+{\bf v}_{p+1,p}$ from the right-hand side of (\ref{4.45}), then we will have the explicit one-step strong numerical scheme of order 2.0.
+The right-hand side of (\ref{4.45}) but without the value ${\bf v}_{p+1,p}$ define the explicit one-step strong numerical scheme of order 2.5.